barryvdh/barryvdh.github.io/_posts/2015-08-22-comparing-blade-and-twig-templates-in-laravel.md

 ### Security and context

-As stated before, Blade doesn't actually differ so much from 'plain php'.
+As stated before, Blade doesn't actually differ so much from plain PHP.
 It makes it easier to properly escape variables, but it doesn't place any restrictions.
 Twig on the other hand, works in a seperate context.
 All functions and filters calls are restricted by the functions you explicitly enable (besides the built in functions).

 Both have their pros and cons.
 In Twig, your template designer can't easily take shortcuts.
 Eg. calling a query in your templates.
 They'll have to pass the result to the view or allow access to a certain function (or ask the backend developer).
 The downside is that it is more work to just call a simple function/filter sometimes.